 Note: Rack temperature sensor installation is not required if the equipment operates in Rack Air Containment System (RACS) or Hot Aisle Containment System (HACS) mode.
+For more information about those systems, see www.apc.com.
 The InRow configuration requires temperature sensor installation.

 - 1. Insert the rack temperature sensor connector in the temperature sensor port at the user interface.
-See "User interface connections" on page 28. - a.
-For a top installation, push the rack temperature sensor through the port located at the top of the equipment. - b.
+See "User interface connections" on page 24. - a.
+For a top installation, push the rack temperature sensor through the access hole located at the top of the equipment. - b.
 For a bottom installation, route the sensor through the access hole in the bottom of the equipment. - 2.
 Route the sensor through either the top or the bottom of the adjacent server rack. - 3.
 Secure the temperature sensor cable to the front door of the adjacent server rack at multiple locations using the provided wire clips as shown.
-See "Install kit" on page 5.
+See "Installation kit inventory" on page 5.

-is most likely.
+Install the sensor where lack of sufficient cooling air is most likely.
 The optimum position of the rack temperature sensor will vary from installation to installation, but must be located in the airflow to allow proper readings.
 Servers most likely to have insufficient or inadequately cooled air due to the recirculation of hot air from the hot aisle include: